ethereum/remix-ide/docs/locations.md

 ```

 ### A URL example combining multiple parameters
-To link to Remix with the a list of plugins activated and with:
+To link to Remix with the list of plugins activated and with:

  * the Learneth gaining the side panel's focus (because it is the last in the list)
  * the Light theme loaded